Introduction: Central Ground Water Board (CGWB) NOC

 Procedure for grant of CGWB NOC for Individual Household Purpose

 Individual households and builder flats other than Group Housing Schemes will be eligible to apply for NOC under this category.
 In the case of builder flats in a single plot, anyone representative of all the flat owners can apply for NOC.
-NOC for groundwater Extraction shall be granted to Individual Households subjects to the following conditions:-
+NOC for groundwater Extraction shall be granted to Individual Households subject to the following conditions:-

 - Application for NOC to Central Ground Water Board (CGWB)